Experiencing India and Volunteering in India: your time in India

 .. or do your own thing

-A third option is to spend the rest of your time in India as an independent traveller.
-Your 3 weeks at Amarpurkashi will still have been a valuable experience, and will have given you more confidence to travel in India.
+The alternative is to spend the rest of your time in India as an independent traveller.
+Your three weeks at Amarpurkashi will still have been a valuable experience, and will have given you more confidence to travel in India.

 Wherever you are in India, you can consider APK as your homebase, and return there for advice or just for a visit.

 India has very specific cultural traditions and etiquette and these should always be respected.
 Spending time at a development project can be very rewarding but it can also be frustrating.
 The pace of life is very slow and attitudes and priorities are often very different from those you are used to.
 You may not have any privacy and you must be willing to fit in and adapt to a very different way of life.
 Although our partner project is working to combat injustice, you may still encounter situations you find upsetting, such as gender inequality.

 Apply now for an unforgettable experience.(or click here for application form in Word format)

 - it is a reliable scheme which has run for many years